MoRMatipour/Airbnb-Consumer-Behavior-Dynamics-Post-Pandemic-Insights/README.md

 ---

-## Overall Trend Summary
+## Overall Trends and Key Insights

+### Yearly Trends
 - **2021:** Price and host-related trust signals dominated consumer decision-making.
+Flexible and amenity-rich listings attracted higher bookings as travel resumed post-COVID.
 - **2022:** Review-based reputation metrics gained prominence, rivaling the importance of price.
 - **2023:** Guest experience attributes (cleanliness, check-in experience, value, accuracy) nearly equaled price in influence, signaling a shift from affordability-driven to quality-driven decisions.

+### Additional Observations
-- **Additional Notes:** Amenities (WiFi, bathtub) emerged as niche differentiators, while trust signals (verification, profile picture) have become standardized.
+- Amenities such as WiFi and bathtubs emerged as niche differentiators.

----

-## Conclusions & Insights
+- Trust signals like profile verification and profile pictures have become standardized and less influential.

+### Core Insights
-- **Core Drivers Identified:** Pricing, location, and host reliability remain crucial, but their relative influence varies with market conditions.
+- **Key Drivers:** Pricing, location, and host reliability remain crucial, though their influence changes with market conditions.
-- **Pandemic Effects:** In 2021, flexible and amenity-rich listings attracted higher bookings as travel resumed post-COVID.
-- **Post-Pandemic Preferences:** By 2023, travelers increasingly prioritized responsiveness, high-quality reviews, and overall experience, demonstrating evolving guest expectations.
+- **Post-Pandemic Preferences:** By 2023, travelers increasingly prioritized responsiveness, high-quality reviews, and overall experience, showing an evolution in guest expectations.

 ---